Mubelotix/stotra/README.md

 - Edited author notice in the footer
 - Made it possible to configure the leaderboard cache TTL
 - Added portfolio value on dashboard
+- Added a `Dockerfile` and `docker-compose.yml` for easier deployment

 <div align="center">
   <a href="https://github.com/github_username/repo_name">